 While I take life very seriously, I do have a general philosophy: don’t worry about the things you have no control over.
 Why should I get stressed over whether an opposing side may or may not score in the last couple of minutes and rob me of money that I thought was mine?
 There’s no point; it’s wasted energy.

 Of course, we’re all made differently.
 My way might not be your preferred way of doing things.
 In life, we each tend to find what works best for us.
 Faced with 52-weekend results to check, how do I now go about checking them?
 If I see all 52 results at once, I don’t know where to look!
 If I listen to a classified check of results, again, it all happens too fast for me!

 Comfortably sitting at my desk, I have a piece of card.
 It’s the same piece of card I’ve been using for the last eight years, at least!
 I cover my screen and reveal one match result at a time.
 It gets worse...
 I reveal the home team’s score first, then the away team’s score.
 With suitable grunts being made if a home side I want to win has a big fat zero next to their name, and suitable feelings of hope if they’ve scored two goals or more!

 When wanting an away side to win, I’m hoping to see nil next to the home side’s name.
 I give up any hope if the home side has scored three goals or more, don’t have much hope if they’ve scored two goals, think there’s a reasonable chance if they’ve scored one goal, but I want to see the big fat zero on my side this time!

-So, you’ve backed the home team and they’ve only managed to score one goal, what are your chances of being on a winner?
-The home team has failed to score, you’re on the away team, surely it won’t be a 0-0 draw?
+So, you’ve backed the home team, and they’ve only managed to score one goal, what are your chances of being on a winner?
+The home team has failed to score, and you’re on the away team, surely it won’t be a 0-0 draw?
 We can do without the head-shaking that brings!